A long time ago, I wanted to make my first bucket hat, for my (then) toddler.

 But honestly, I never have the patience to mark.
 Hence the wiggly seams.
 I simply call them a 'feature'.
 LOL

-Bonus tips For Sewing a bucket hat
+Bonus tips for sewing a bucket hat

 I want to help you make the best diy bucket hat, and a little help goes a long way!!
 Here I'm answering the most frequent questions people ask me about sewing this hat: